MetaMask/metamask-docs/docs/guide/ethereum-provider.md

 - `accountsChanged`, returns the currently available account(s).
 - `networkChanged`, returns the current network ID as a decimal string.
-- `chainIdChanged`, returns the current chain ID string.
+- `chainIdChanged`, returns the current chain ID as a hexadecimal string.

 #### Example